 - Market Square, Suite 200 25 Frederick Street

 The Graduate Studies Academic Calendar is your official source for the current degree requirements of your academic program.
-Your degree requirements were also outlined in your offer of admission, which you can view using your Quest account.

 - MASc students should carefully review the Steps to completion.

 - Please note that prior to completing step three, you will need to have your supervisor determine a second reader, as well as e-mail the Administrator Coordinator, Graduate Studies, Victoria Tolton, and request that she find you a third reader.